shahriarkhan099/bento-inventory-frontend/README.md

 ## Main Features

-The Bento inventory system, is designed to solve critical issues faced by inventory businesses.
+The Bento inventory system is designed to solve critical issues faced by inventory businesses.
 Here are the main features:

 1. **Inventory Ingredients:** View current quantities of ingredients and other relevant details.
 2. **Delivery Boxes:** Monitor the quantities of delivery boxes and related features.